malloydata/malloy/docs/_src/language/basic.md

 ### Filtering Measures

-A filter on an aggregate calculation (or _measure_) limits the data used in that calculation.
-In the example below, the calculations for `airports` and `heliports` are limited by filters.
-Notice that different aggregate calculations can have different filters.
+A filter on an aggregate calculation (a _measure_) narrows down the data used in that specific calculation.
+In the example below, the calculations for `airports` and `heliports` are filtered separately.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "isPaginationEnabled": true}